dashingsoft/pyarmor/docs/pytransform.rst

 .. function:: get_license_code()

-   Return a string, which is last argument as generating the licenses for obfucated scripts.
+   Return a string in non-super mode or bytes object in super mode, which is last argument as generating the licenses for obfucated scripts.

    Raise :exc:`Exception` if license is invalid.